GoTeamEpsilon/OpenEMR-Cloud/v1-Beta-AWS-Guide/chapters/04-Database-System.md

 # 💽 Database System

+### Prepare network configuration

+1. In the AWS Management Console, click **Services** and then click **RDS**.
+2. In the left pane, click **Subnet Groups**, **Create DB Subnet Group**.
+3. Call it "openemr-db-subnets", "OpenEMR DB Subnets", and select the OpenEMR VPC.
+4. Add to the group the two "Private" subnets.
+These are probably 10.0.1.0/24 and 10.0.2.0/24, from the two Availability Zones you selected in Chapter 2.
+You may need to return to the VPC Subnet display to confirm these details. **Add** each subnet as you select it, and **Create** it once you've added both.

 ### Create a fully managed MySQL database

 1. In the AWS Management Console, click **Services** and then click **RDS**.